Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 The user, before running an optimization, needs to specify the maximum potential heat supply of the source (constant or a hourly profile).
 Note that if the source provides less heat than its maximum potential, it will not results in less fixed opex costs.
-With other words, the fixed operational costs are computed as if independently of its operation.
+In other words, the fixed operational costs are computed as if independently of its operation.
 Thus the user needs to be aware that, because the fixed operational costs scale with the chosen size of the source, the larger the overestimation of the source by the user the bigger the influence of the (pipeline diameter) optimization.
-..
-It is also considered in the optimization as a one in a lifetime occurring cost.
-..
-Optimally, the user accounts for the head demands in the system and all losses.

 In practice, the supplied heat is a function of mass flow rate and temperature.
 The source supplies at a certain temperature.
 This can vary according to some profile.
 If the demand is lower than what the source potentially can deliver, the mass flow rate needs to lower.

-..
-By knowing the properties for a range of DN sizes, it can determine which DN size leads to the lowest cost.
-..
-This cost depends on the investment cost of the pipe which is typically in euro/m
-.. and the more heat losses, the higher the operational cost of the source (so looking from a system perspective).

-.. heat_mixin contains variables named "sum".
-This is not desired.

 .. _sec_Validations: